portlandcodeschool/afe/_posts/assignments/2015-10-03-kitten-adoption-agency-web-site.md

 0. Examine the Design materials at the bottom of the page to orient on user and client goals
 0. Examine the prioritized user stories that are in scope.
-0 Examine the site design mockups to analyze how to structure your HTML & SCSS to implement the design
+0. Examine the site design mockups to analyze how to structure your HTML & SCSS to implement the design
     - There is no mobile design mockup!!
 So, you must create a simple wireframe with content blocks.
 Remember, you must code using mobile-first with progressive enhancement technique
     - How will you use the Bootstrap grid system to manage the layout?
-Write down your thoughts.
+Write down your thoughts or print out the mockups and draw lines on them to estimate.
     - What Bootstrap components and plugins will be useful?
 Write down your thoughts.
     - What Bootstrap style classes will you need to control to implement the look?
 Write down a beginning list.